apereo/cas/Support.md

 <div class="alert alert-info"><strong>Community Etiquette</strong><p>Remember that activity on the mailing lists and all other support channels
 is entirely voluntary.
 There are no SLAs.
 There are no guarantees.
-You may opt into professional support agreements with Apereo commercial service providers if that is unacceptable.</p></div>
+You may opt into professional support agreements with Apereo commercial service providers if that is unacceptable.
+Also unless explicitly asked, please <b>avoid</b> contacting individual project members directly.</p></div>

 ### Chat Rooms